Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "To create more positive results in your life, replace 'if only' with 'next time'."
+> "Poetry is written with tears, fiction with blood, and history with invisible ink."
-> — **Celestine Chua**
+> — **Carlos Ruiz Zafon**

 ---